 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 Whether your waterbed bookcase headboard is oak or pine or some other wood, it can be converted to free stand on its own.
-When a waterbed headboard is properly converted it will look just like the headboard for regular bed.
+When a waterbed headboard is properly converted it will look just like the headboard for a regular bed.

-A waterbed head board as a rule rests on the stock extended waterbed frame which does not touch the floor.
+A waterbed headboard as a rule rests on the stock extended waterbed frame which does not touch the floor.
 When legs are added they become an extension of the headboard.
 People are often surprised how properly it matches with existing bedroom furniture while saving you money and recycling your headboard through reuse.

 Cut to length the corresponding pieces of wood side frames.
 Attach them to the headboard that will now stand at the proper height.
-Just as important the headboard will seamlessly blend once again with your dresser, chest and nightstands.
+Just as important the headboard will seamlessly blend once again with your dresser, chest, and nightstands.
 These can also be purchased prefabricated and are called headboard stands.
 This now self-supporting bookcase headboard can accommodate a conventional steel bed frame that will be bolted up for further stability.

-With the headboard now in place any number of different mattress options is available to rest on your new headboard and frame combination.
+With the headboard now in place, any number of different mattress options is available to rest on your new headboard and frame combination.
 What kind of a mattress can be used with a waterbed headboard you ask?